Netozao/netozao.github.io/README.md

-# This repository is related to my Portfolio (netozao.github.io), where you will find apps and websites I built, as well some tutorials.
+## This repository is related to my Portfolio (netozao.github.io), where you will find my apps, websites and tutorials.
 Welcome!